 Siduction Linux is a rolling release distribution based on the unstable branch of Debian, permanently assigned the codename Sid, from which the name of the distribution is derived.

-The distribution provides installation images featuring the KDE Plasma DE, LXQt and, Xfce, as well as an X Window System only version without a DE and minimal version without even the X Window System.
+The distribution provides installation images featuring the KDE Plasma, LXQt and, Xfce desktop environments, as well as an X Window System only version without a DE and minimal version without even the X Window System.

 Early in my second Linux career, when I was regularly distrohopping, I converted a Debian based distribution to use the Debian Testing repositories in order to have access to more current software.
-This eventually broke because of the Debian release process.
-At some point later, I discovered Siduction, a rolling release distribution based on the Debian Unstable repositories.
+The installation eventually broke because of the Debian testing and release process.
+At some point later, I discovered Siduction, a rolling release distribution based on the Debian Unstable branch.
 Besides a few minor problems, I found it to be extremely stable without the breakage I experienced with the distribution converted to Debian Testing.

-Now, I decided to review the current release of Siduction because, after having installed it on my secondary laptop -- a Dell G5 (Dell G5-5587 Review for Linux Users [G5-5587-7037RED-PUS]) -- I was impressed with how it does not suffer from some problems with resuming from suspend that began about six months ago as do some other distributions.
-In that period all of the distributions on that laptop (except openSUSE Tumbleweed) including Fedora and Arch based distributions, such as EndeavourOS and CachyOS, had problems resuming from suspend; for example they experience a very long delay before displaying the greeter after resuming, and in the case of CachyOS even being unstable after finally being able to log in.
+Now, I decided to review the current release of Siduction because, after having installed it on my secondary laptop -- a Dell G5 with Nvidia Optimus (Dell G5-5587 Review for Linux Users [G5-5587-7037RED-PUS]) -- I was impressed with how it does not suffer from some problems with resuming from suspend that began about six months ago, as do some other distributions on the same laptop.
+In that period all the distributions on that laptop (except openSUSE Tumbleweed) including Fedora and Arch based distributions, such as EndeavourOS and CachyOS, had problems resuming from suspend.
+Among the resume problems was an extremely long delay before displaying the greeter after resuming, and in the case of CachyOS, even being unstable after finally being able to log in.

-A full review of Siduction Linux 2024.1.0 KDE Plasma Edition is presented below, but for readers short on time, my observations of the distribution are summarized here.
+A full review of Siduction Linux 2024.1.0 KDE Plasma Edition is presented below.
+(A supplementary article which describes fixes and enhancements I made to the installation is presented in Siduction Linux 2024.1.0 (Shine On) Review [KDE Plasma Edition] Supplement: Fixes and Enhancements.)
+For readers short on time, my observations of the distribution are summarized here.

 The pre-installation experience, as usual, when considering installing a new distribution, centers around the distribution's website and online resources.
 It seems the Siduction main website has received an update which improves it since the last time I installed Siduction.
 The download links for installation media was easy to find by selecting the "Installation Media" item from the "Download" drop-down menu in the top menu bar.
 This dorp down also has items, Packages and Mirrors which, respectively, link to a page providing the repository URI's for Siduction's own repositories -- extra and fixes, and to a list of mirrors for its own repositories.